Dev guideAPI Reference

 Note

 If you plan to change the traffic allocation after starting the experiment, then implement a user profile service.
 See Ensure consistent user bucketing.
-Also, create a user profile service if you plan on using the Stats Accelerator.
+Also, create a user profile service if you plan on using Stats Accelerator.

 Implement the MAB

-If you have already implemented the feature flag in your application's codebase, no further configuration is required for the flag delivery.
+If you have already implemented the flag in your application's codebase, no further configuration is required for the flag delivery.
 If you have not, implement the Decide method call in your code to enable or disable the flag for a user:

 // Decide if user sees a feature flag variation